-5.7.2 Informal resolution is encouraged to resolve concerns at the earliest stage possible with the cooperation of all parties involved.
+5.7.2 Informal resolution is encouraged to resolve concerns at the earliest stage possible.
 Participation in the informal resolution process is voluntary; the University shall not compel either party to engage in informal resolution.
-Informal resolution may be appropriate for responding to anonymous and/or third-party reports.
+Informal resolution may be appropriate for responding to anonymous and/or third-party reports, or when the allegations do not rise to the level of a policy violation.
 Informal resolution may be inappropriate when one or both of the parties are reluctant to participate in good faith.